PaulinaLP/cancer-detection/README.md

 Purpose: Focuses on areas where TPR is above 80% to ensure high sensitivity in cancer detection.

 ## Mode:
-For this project the cloud is not used.
+For this project cloud is not used.
 The project runs locally.

 # ML-OPS features